You'll fall in love with these crispy air fryer tofu nuggets.

 Because the prep process can take some time, I like to make a huge batch and freeze them for easy vegan frozen popcorn chicken nuggets to use whenever I want.
 To avoid them sticking together, you can first freeze them on a baking sheet in a single layer.
-Then once frozen, place them in a large glass container or freezer bag.
+Then once frozen, place them in a large glass airtight container or freezer bag.

-All I do when I'm ready to eat is place one serving in the air fryer for a few extra minutes than the recipe calls for and they're just as good!
+All I do when I'm ready to eat is place one serving in the air fryer basket for a few extra minutes than the recipe calls for and they're just as good!

 These will stay good in the fridge for 3-5 days.
 If you store them in the fridge after cooking, I would still recommend reheating in the air fryer to get them crispy again.